 A Day Trip to Fontainebleau and Vaux-le-Vicomte

 If you’ve any interest in French history, you may have heard of the castles Fontainebleau and Vaux-le-Vicomte.
-Both are located not in the Loire Valley but the Île-de-France region and have a lot of history behind them, as many French chateaux do.
+Both are located not in the Loire Valley but the Île-de-France region and have a lot of history behind them, Fontainebleau in particular.
 On my return to Paris, the urge to see such monuments brought me on a day trip.

 If you’ve watched the TV show Reign, the castle they’re in is supposed to be Fontainebleau, historically speaking.
 However they did a poor job of replicating it.
 The castle is much more extravagant than the TV show lets on.